PhD - Politics & International Affairs | University of South Florida | 2023

 Demerew, K. “Can Institutions Explain Mass Violence?
 Amhara 'Settler' Discourse and Ethiopia’s Ethnic Federalism."
 Under Review.

 Roach, S., Hudson, D., and Demerew, K. Nile Basin Politics: Cooperative Peace, Hegemony, and the New Riparian Reality.
 Cheltenham, UK: Edward Elgar.
 (Co-editing a book under contract)

-Demerew, K. “Development Politics and the Nile: Pathways to Cooperation and Conflict.”
+Demerew, K. “State-building on the Nile: Domestic Politics and the Grand Ethiopian Renaissance Dam.”
 In Roach, S., Hudson, D., and Demerew, K. Nile Basin Politics: Cooperative Peace, Hegemony, and the New Riparian Reality.
 Cheltenham, UK: Edward Elgar.
-(Book chapter -- in progress)
+(Chapter in book under contract)

 Demerew, K. Violence, Rents, and Institutions: Political Development in Africa.
 (Book manuscript – early stages)

 American National Government (POSC 2305)